pmschz/staticwebsite/README.md

 Welcome to my personal website repository!
 This site showcases my portfolio, projects, and achievements in the field of computer science and software development.

 ## About Me
-I am a junior undergraduate computer science student at UNT with a passion for systems programming, game development, and blockchain technologies.
+I am a senior undergraduate computer science student at UNT with a passion for systems programming, game development, and blockchain technologies.
 I'm also actively building projects and contributing to open-source communities.

 ## Features
 - Portfolio showcasing my projects and achievements